AdobeDocs/commerce-learn.en/help/site-management/create-downloadable-product.md

 ## Update a product download link using CURL

-Part of the URL is the sku that is being updated, in this example it is `abcd12345`.
-This needs to be changed to match the product SKU you want to update.
+When you update a product download link using cURL, the URL includes the SKU for the product that is being updated.
+In the following code example, the SKU is `abcd12345`.
+When you submit the command, change value to match the SKU for the product you want to update.

 ```bash
 curl --location '{{your.url.here}}/rest/all/V1/products/abcd12345/downloadable-links' \